Kaisle/node-dai/README.md

 * An open CDP
 * All token allowances approved
-* A little bit of MKR in your wallet
+* A little bit of MKR in your wallet (for paying fees)

 The first two can be obtained in a few minutes by heading to the MakerDAO dashboard: https://dai.makerdao.com/